 Around The Ancient Way

 We invite you to explore the prehistoric ruins, lava flows, red rock mesas and Native American arts and crafts found in this unique corner of New Mexico.
-Warm, sunny days and cool nights create the perfect atmosphere for hiking, biking, birding, fishing or peaceful rest and relaxation.
-Stroll the sculpture garden, walk the labyrinth, or get a healing session or psychic reading at Wave Riders Spiritual Healing Center, all of which are on the property.
+Warm, sunny days and cool nights create the perfect atmosphere for hiking, Bikepacking, biking, birding, fishing or peaceful rest and relaxation.
+Stroll the sculpture garden, walk the labyrinth, or get a healing session from Dr. Balance - all of which are on the property.
 You can also indulge in a visit to the galleries and shops withing walking distance.
 Watch for the many special workshops, theater performances and festivals that are produced in our little community hub that we will keep you informed about.
 And consider renting a mountain cabin for overnight stays here in our spiritual paradise.

 Describe your image here